Filtering DNS with Tcpdump Port 53

 How DNS works?

 DNS uses both TCP and UDP port 53.
 The most frequently used port for DNS is UDP 53.
-This is used for DNS queries on the client-side.
+This is used for DNS queries on the client side.
+Check more info about DNS port here.

 Capture DNS zone transfer Packets with Tcpdump